NailTruePearl/measure_bamboo_wall_thickness_OpenCV_based/README.md

+This code was generated with the help of artificial intelligence.
 This is a beta version of a simplified program that uses OpenCV to identify parameters such as the wall thickness and size of bamboo.
 It can run on CPUs with very weak performance, with no need for NPU, GPU, etc.
 In real-world applications, additional equipment is required,